artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   Even in Objective-C, a looser-typed language where you were not discouraged from using meta--programming, handling JSON required _a tonne_ of boilerplate laden, inelegant code when working with an API.
 Considering how bread-and-butter working with an API is for most 3rd party developers it should come as no surprise that the most popular CocoaPods are about handling JSON parsing, and making network requests.

   Problems which Apple, generally speaking, don't have.
-They use iCloud, or CloudKit, or whatever, and expect you to too.
+They use iCloud, or CloudKit, or whatever, and expect you to too aswell.
 The official Apple opinion was neatly summed up on the official Swift blog on how to handle JSON parsing [exhibits the problem well][swift_blog].

   > Swift’s built-in language features make it easy to safely extract and work with JSON data decoded with Foundation APIs — without the need for an external library or framework.